Virtual Khovanov homology using cobordisms: Introduction

-With $\theta=0$ and the classical $\Delta,m$, this faces does not commute for $R=\zet$.
-Therefore there is no straightforward extension of the Khovanov complex to v-links.
-An extension of the classical Khovanov complex to v-links was defined by V.~Manturov in the $\zet/2$-case in \cite{ma1} and in the $\zet$-case in \cite{ma2}.
+Recall that the Jones polynomial is known to be related to various parts of modern mathematics and physics, e.g. it origin lies in the study of von Neumann algebras.
+We note that the Jones polynomial can be extended to v-links in a rather straightforward way, see e.g. Sec.
+5 in~\cite{ka1}.
+We call this extension the \textit{virtual Jones polynomial} or \textit{virtual $\mathfrak{sl}_2$ polynomial}.

-Another great development was the geometric interpretation of the Khovanov complex by D.~Bar-Natan in \cite{bn1}.
-This geometric interpretation is a generalisation of the classical Khovanov complex for c-links and has functorial properties.
-He constructed a geometric complex whose chain groups are formal direct sums of c-link resolutions and whose differentials are formal matrices of cobordisms between these resolutions.
+As a categorification, Khovanov homology reflects these connections on a ``higher level''.
+Moreover, the Khovanov homology of c-links is strictly stronger than its decategorification, e.g. see Sec.
+4 in~\cite{bn1}.
+Another great development was the \textit{topological interpretation} of the Khovanov complex by Bar-Natan in~\cite{bn2}.
+This topological interpretation is a generalisation of the classical Khovanov complex for c-links and one of its modifications has functorial properties, see Theorem 1.1 in~\cite{cmw}.
+He constructed a \textit{topological complex} whose chain groups are formal direct sums of c-link resolutions and whose differentials are formal matrices of cobordisms between these resolutions.

-His construction is an invariant of c-links modulo chain homotopy and the \textit{local relations} $S,T,4Tu$, also called \textit{Bar-Natan relations} (see Figure \ref{figure0-4}).
+Bar-Natan's construction modulo chain homotopy and the \textit{local relations} $S,T,4Tu$, also called \textit{Bar-Natan relations}, see Fig.~\ref{figureintroa-4}, is an invariant of c-links.

-With this construction it is possible to classify all TQFTs which can be used to define c-link homologies from this approach.
-See \cite{kh2}.
+It is possible with this construction to classify all TQFTs which can be used to define c-link homologies from this approach, see Proposition 5 in~\cite{kh2}.
+Moreover, it is algorithmic, i.e. computable in less than exponential time (depending on the number of crossings of a given diagram), see~\cite{bn3}.
+So it is only natural to search for such a topological categorification of the virtual Jones polynomial.